mikemerin/mikemerin.github.com/_posts/2017-08-25-Python-through-Ruby.md

 Now this is a little bit of a false equivalency going from Ruby to Python as each isn't exactly the same as `for..in` since the output does in fact change.
 The key here though is to see how useful `enumerate` can be in obtaining an array's index.
 Also as you noticed we're still using lambda in our scripts.
 That'll be a common theme so keep it in mind.

-# 16) Manipulating arrays with `.reduce`
+# 15) Manipulating arrays with `reduce`
 ---
-Now let's go over what `.reduce` does (also known as `.inject` in Ruby) and add up all values in the array, starting with the shortcut then expanding out to see what's under the hood.
+Now let's go over what `reduce` does (also known as `.inject` in Ruby) and add up all values in the array, starting with the shortcut then expanding out to see what's under the hood.
 Note that all of these will produce the correct answer of 15:

 ```ruby
 # ruby